 Three Schools of Formal Training

-Kerryn’s lived experience has provided her with much knowledge about life issues.
+Despite Kerryn’s formal training it is her lived experience that has provided her with much knowledge about life issues.
 Because of this experience, Kerryn finds that people warm to her ability to establish rapport and build trust in the safe and nurturing space she creates and provides for You.